A Full Dental Crown Veneered tooth and the types available

 In the common case of where a cap needs to be placed on a tooth, a metal-porcelain cover will be placed in almost all cases.
 Although both porcelain and zirconia crowns offer an optimal aesthetic result, the latter offer greater advantages due to their composition.
 Full dental crown veneered, Even so, the professional will always advise the patient on the option that best suits their circumstances.
 To make the dental crown last as long as possible, take care of it as if it were a natural tooth.
 Brushing and flossing, often using a pikster can usually achieve this goal

 How long does a dental crown last?

-Crowns can be kept in good condition for more than 30 years , although their average duration under optimal conditions is set between 15 and 20 years.
-In this regard, prophylaxis plays a fundamental role, since it must not be forgotten that the cover is placed on the natural tooth.
+Crowns can be kept in good condition for more than 10 years , although their average duration under optimal conditions is set between 15 and 20 years.
+In this regard, prophylaxis (regular check ups and cleaning) plays a fundamental role, since it must not be forgotten that the cover is placed on the natural tooth.

 If the tooth on which it rests has cavities, inflammation or any disease, the crown may lose its integrity and end up falling out.
 The crown works like a normal tooth and therefore requires the same care.
 In this way, the prosthesis can break due to a strong trauma or if we eat very hard food.
 Even though, With a Full dental crown veneered, made from zirconia is a very strong material, it is always advisable to be careful.

 It is important to periodically go to a dental clinic for your 6 monthly check-ups and also for the hygienists or dentists to do a deep oral cleaning that prevents future problems.